Yshayy/k8s-configuration-with-deno/main.md

 #### Kustomize Pros

 - Simple, easy to learn
+- We can customize any resource field
+- Doesn't hide k8s apis
 - Many utility functions that deal with real-world cases
 - Understand YAML semantics
-- Built-in with kubectl (-k)
+- Built-in with kubectl (apply -k)

 ---

 #### Kustomize Cons

+- Less suited for creating abstraction
-- Limited
+- Limited code-reuse
+- No story for packaging or external dependencies

 ---